manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-db/oracle-db.md

  - **port** - *1521*

 **Scenario**
-You have multiple database versions (18c, 19c, 21c, 23c,...) on the same host.
+You have different database versions (18c, 19c, 21c, 23ai,...) running on the same host.
 Each database has a listener associated with it.
 When you start a listener from any `$ORACLE_HOME/bin`, unless you specify the listener name Oracle Net Manager generally starts the default listener.
-All databases may use the same (default) listener.
+All databases can use the same (default) listener.

-But if you want to use specific listener for each database version, then edit the listener configuration as explained in this lab.
+However, if you want to use a specific listener for each database, then edit the listener configuration as explained in this lab.

 ## Preinstallation setup